emmeowzing/dynamic-continuation-orb/README.md

     jobs:
       - dynamic/extend:
           modules: |
-            ... list of directories, separated by newlines, that contain their own .circleci/config.yml
+            ... list of config file names under .circleci/.
 ```

-from here, move any jobs, workflows, or orbs, to their new configs in containing directories.
+from here, move any jobs, workflows, or orbs, to their new configs with matching top-level directory names.

 > **Note:** Not all module configs must be valid.
 Because the additional configs are called in separate workflow(s), only the final, merged image need be valid if checked via `circleci config validate /path/to/generated/config.yml`.
 This said, it's
 > probably best if you have a valid config in each module, for ease of development.